spierala/blog-posts/introducing-signal-store.md

 ### Example using `extends`

-A typical Feature Store looks like this:
+A typical Feature Store looks like this (a Singleton Angular service which extends `FeatureStore`):

 ```ts
 import { inject, Injectable, Signal } from '@angular/core';